fix

 Manual

 Due to the time and effort involved in manual testing, this takes the longest and can be the most expensive of the two methods.
 However, with a highly qualified security engineer, this can also be the most thorough and deepest penetration test.
-This is especially true if you are eager to find new types of vulnerabilities or are willing to share some of your source code with your pen tester, you are better off to go with this option.
+This is especially true if you are eager to find new types of vulnerabilities or are willing to share some of your source code with your pentester, you are better off to go with this option.
+Penetration testing, also known as pentesting, is a crucial step in ensuring the security of your systems.

 Automated

-In contrast to manual testing, automated testing is the use of software tools to conduct the pen test.
-It is easier to scale, more affordable, and can be applied to multiple projects for less cost.
-So, from an economical standpoint, this is the better option.
+In contrast to manual testing, automated testing is the use of software tools to conduct the pentest.
+It is easier to scale, more affordable and can be applied to multiple projects for less cost.
+So, from an economic standpoint, this is the better option.

 About the author